Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 To maintain operational integrity, delivery businesses must ensure:

-• Discreet Vehicles: Delivery vehicles must not display cannabis-related branding or logos to avoid drawing attention.
+• Discreet vehicles: Delivery vehicles must not display cannabis-related branding or logos.

-• Qualified Drivers: Drivers should be vetted, trained, and fully aware of DCC compliance requirements.
+• Qualified drivers: Drivers must be vetted, trained, and fully aware of DCC compliance requirements.

 Preparing Cannabis Delivery Orders for Dispatch